10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Tamatorizaki Observation Platform Ishigaki Okinawa Japan

-• Winter season (December-April): While the air temperature was a pleasant 23/25°C and the water temperature around 24°C, to get sunshine on this pictures, I have to admit I worked my photo shooting schedule closely with my weather forecast app.
-I don’t regret coming that early in the season as I wanted to combine Ishigaki with the hammerhead sharks migration in Yonaguni which only happens at the beginning of the year from mid-January to mid-March.
+• Winter season (December-April): While the air temperature was a pleasant 23/25°C and the water temperature around 24°C, to get sunshine on this picture, I have to admit I worked my photo shooting schedule closely with my weather forecast app.
+I don’t regret coming that early in the season as I wanted to combine Ishigaki with the hammerhead sharks migration in Yonaguni, which only happens at the beginning of the year from mid-January to mid-March.
 Something else to take into account, beaches are closed during the winter season.

 • Autumn (October- November): Everyone I met living on Ishigaki tends to agree, Fall is the best season from every point of view and especially October.
 Air temperature is between 26 and 28°C, and the water temperature between 26 and 28°C.